rob-blackbourn/jetblack-options/documentation/numeric-greeks.md

 The "greeks" are measures of the sensitivity of an attribute (often the price) to one or more of the other attributes.
-So the *delta* if the sensitivity of the price of the option to a change in the asset price.
+For example the *delta* is the sensitivity of the price of the option to a change in the asset price.

 Some option models provide analytical solutions for this.
 In particular the